 - Take a cooking lesson: choices include spring roll lessons, claypot cooking and Vietnamese master cooking

 - Play beach volleyball with guests and hotel staff, or ask reception about snorkelling and scuba-diving trips

 - Well being

-Children are welcome at Fusion Maia - they are not a focal point but families are more than accommodated.
+Children are welcome - they are not a focal point but families are more than accommodated.
 Extra beds and baby cots are available, as is babysitting, and staff can lay on special cooking lessons for kids.
 The main pool is very child-friendly, and when we stayed the guests were approx 50/50 couples/families (although it was over school holidays).
 Each villa has a private plunge pool, too.

 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)